Juniper/warp17/README.md

     ```

 __ATTENTION: Since Ubuntu trusty (14) is been dropped you can't download
- this packets anymore, although you can run the script in the code root
+ these packages anymore, although you can run the script in the code root
  `dep_install.sh` which will provide a full installation of protobuf2
  untill we will support protobuf3.__